 I am lucky in that I have my lovely friend Ren, who included a recipe for these Pierniczki świąteczne in her new cookbook Wild Honey and Rye.
 So, I did not have to worry about the actual recipe itself, as I know her recipes are amazing.
 I would love to share some tips from her and from me (after baking them 5 times now) to help make baking your Polish Christmas cookies really easy.
 You get the full recipe further below.

 Polish Christmas Cookie – The Flour

 The recipe calls for either rye flour or plain flour.
 I decided to use about half and half rye and plain flour and that gave me a cookie texture that I like.
 Try a few various combinations till you get the texture that is right for you.

-How to cut out the Pierniczki świąteczne dough
+How to Cut Out the Pierniczki świąteczne Cookie Dough

 Baking the Pierniczki świąteczne